-- Combined advertising for student recruitment; - oversight of the registration process to PhD status following the first-year assessment; - oversight of the MPhil and PhD dissertation submission process; - dissemination of information from the Postgraduate Committees and Higher Committees to students and their supervisors; - advise students and supervisors on all matters pertaining to postgraduate education and training; - provide a forum for students and supervisors to raise their concerns; and - consider requests from postgraduate students for items that would improve their experience; specifically, the Committee is keen to ensure that all students have a similar satisfactory experience during their study period.
+- oversight of the PhD registration process following the first-year assessment - oversight of the MPhil and PhD dissertation submission process - dissemination of information from the Postgraduate Committees and Higher Committees to students and their supervisors - advising students and supervisors on all matters pertaining to postgraduate education and training - providing a forum for students and supervisors to raise their concerns, and - ensuring that all students have a similar satisfactory experience during their study period.

-If you would like to raise any specific issues with the Committee then please contact your Student Representative, Laura Heskin (email: lkh50@cam.ac.uk), in the first instance, or alternatively, feel free to contact Hayley Woffendin (email: hbw21@cam.ac.uk) or Justin Holt (email: jjh77@cam.ac.uk)
+If you would like to raise any specific issues with the Committee, please contact Hayley Woffendin: hbw21@cam.ac.uk or Justin Holt: jih77@cam.ac.uk.